computationalmodelling/virtualmicromagnetics/_posts/1970-01-01-getting_started-1.md

     vagrant init virtualmicromagnetics/lite
     vagrant up --provider virtualbox

-The complete list of virtualmicromagnetics environments can be found [here](https://atlas.hashicorp.com/virtualmicromagnetics).
+The complete list of Virtual Micromagnetics environments can be found [here](https://atlas.hashicorp.com/virtualmicromagnetics).
 For example, to download and run the OOMMF Virtual Micromagnetics environment:

     vagrant init virtualmicromagnetics/oommf
     vagrant up --provider virtualbox

+While you're in the Virtual Micromagnetics environment, you're active as a user with the following credentials:

+- User: virtualmicromagnetics
+- Password: virtualmicromagnetics